uwescience/DSSG2024_transit_equity/README.md

 To set up a Conda environment using the environment.yaml file, follow these steps:

 1. Open a terminal or command prompt.
 2. Navigate to the directory where the environment.yaml file is located.
-In this case, it would be the root folder.
+In this repository, it would be the root folder.

+    Note: Switch to the main branch.

 3. Run the following command to create the Conda environment:

     ```